chasrmartin/thinkful-projects/node/topics.md

 ### Node Streams
 - skill_level:  Advanced
 - description:  Streams let you read large quantities of data from a source and pipe it to a destination as it arrives, delivering content to your users faster.
+> The sample project should be seeded with a long running synchronous IO task that will be drastically sped up by employing streams instead.
+Also consider how streams are used in requests, and how long running requests can send updates to the client to inform some progress bar, file upload for example.

 ### Logging, Metrics, and Monitoring Production
 - skill_level:  Advanced